Nonces and Cache Lifespan

 After the cache gets cleared, the HTML gets regenerated and references a correct nonce again.
 Hence, when your WordPress setup (theme, plugins) operates with nonces, the only way to keep them updated on cached pages is to set your Cache lifespan option in WP Rocket to a value below 12 hours; 10 hours would be a starting point, but you may have go down to 8 or even less.

 This will result in more frequent cache update activity on your server, and thus more preload processes if preload is activated.
-In case you notice any issues due to high server load, disable bot preload and set a higher interval for sitemap preload.
+In case you notice any issues due to high server load, set a higher interval for preload.

 Nonces: The Other Problem With WordPress Caching